alainvdu69/extended_mistralai_conversation/README.md

 - Ability to retrieve state history of entities

 ## How it works
-Extended Mistrail AI Conversation uses Mistal AI API's feature of [function calling](https://platform.openai.com/docs/guides/function-calling) to call service of Home Assistant.
+Extended Mistrail AI Conversation uses Mistal AI API's feature like https://api.mistral.ai/v1/chat/completions .

+--> to be updated
 Since OpenAI models already know how to call service of Home Assistant in general, you just have to let model know what devices you have by [exposing entities](https://github.com/jekalmin/extended_openai_conversation#preparation)

 ## Installation